Volkswagen Touareg: V6 TDI (2007–2010)

 The 2007 version of the V6 TDI has 239 PS and 500 Nm of torque.
 With this engine, the Touareg can reach 100 km/h from a standstill in 8.3 seconds.

 V6 TDI Clean Diesel (2009–2016)

 The V6 TDI Clean Diesel featuring Selective Catalytic Reduction (SCR) system replaced the V10 TDI in US and Canada.
 The Touareg contains a 4.5 usgal tank in the rear of the vehicle underneath the spare tyre, which stores the AdBlue solution.
 It is estimated that this tank will need to be replenished every 728 mi.
 The Touareg does not include the NOX storage catalyst found in Jetta Clean Diesel TDI due to its heavy weight.

 The Touareg BlueTDI was unveiled at the 2007 Geneva Motor Show.
 The production version of the V6 TDI Clean Diesel was unveiled at the 2008 LA Auto Show.

-Sander Kuiken, Technical development diesel application, Volkswagen AG, was one of the engineers that worked on the AdBlue system created by Volkswagen, BMW, and Mercedes-Benz.
-Kuiken talked about the difference between the VW Touareg diesel and gasoline vehicles.

 Touareg "Lux Limited" (2009)

 The Touareg "Lux Limited" is a version of the V6 TDI Clean Diesel (225PS), V6 FSI, and V8 FSI for the US market.
 It features 20-inch alloy wheels ("Mountain" type) with size 275 all-season tires and a choice of 4 body colours (Sapphire Blue, Black Magic Pearl, Campanella White, and Galapagos Gray).
 It also came equipped with a full body colour aerodynamics kit, dual power front seats, full Cricket two-tone leather interior, touch screen navigation with streaming Bluetooth audio, 320-watt 11-speaker audio system, and adaptive high-intensity discharge headlamps.

 The vehicle was unveiled at the 2009 NAIAS.